genevaers/User-Documentation/docs/AdvancedFeatures/SecurityOverview.md

 ### Group Permissions

 Each group has a set of permissions associated with it.
-Group persmissions are defined for each environment you wish this group to have access to.
-A **role** of either **guest**, **developer** or **administator** is assigned for each environment, each of which have a set of default Edit Rights and Permissions.
-These can be tailored to your own specifications for each environment.
+Group permissions are defined for each environment you wish this group to have access to.
+A **role** of either **guest**, **developer** or **administrator** is assigned for each environment, each of which have a set of default Edit Rights and Permissions.

+The default permissions:

+- A **Guest** can browse metadata only.
+- A **Developer** can create, delete, modify, and browse metadata.
+- An (environment) **Administrator** can create, delete, modify, and browse metadata, and also migrate data into the environment.

+Note: These roles can be tailored to your own specifications for each environment in each group.

 See **Group Security** under [Create Users, Groups and Permissions](./MetaData/CreateUsersGroupsPerm.md)